akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/security-directives/authenticateBasicAsync.rst

 In case the returned option is ``None`` the request is rejected with a :class:`AuthenticationFailedRejection`, which by default is mapped to an ``401 Unauthorized`` response.

-The ``authenticate*`` directives themselfs are not tied to any HTTP-specific details so that various authentication schemes can be implemented on top of authenticate.

 Standard HTTP-based authentication which uses the ``WWW-Authenticate`` header containing challenge data and ``Authorization`` header for receiving credentials is implemented in subclasses of ``HttpAuthenticator``.

 .. warning::
-  Make sure to use basic authentication only over SSL because credentials are transferred in plaintext.
+  Make sure to use basic authentication only over SSL/TLS because credentials are transferred in plaintext.

 .. _HTTP Basic Authentication: https://en.wikipedia.org/wiki/Basic_auth